 Teaching and Learning

 The DTM is an award of the Faculty of Divinity.
 Candidates for the DTM attend lectures, classes and supervisions alongside those studying for the BTh.
 They are required to take five papers (or their equivalent).
 They may choose from the full range of BTh programmes (including Biblical studies, Christian doctrine, liturgy, spirituality, inter-faith relations and pastoral theology).
-There are three compulsory elements: Paper BTh 51 (Pastoral Portfolio), a reflective report on a ministry context of 3,000 words, and a dissertation (8,000 – 10,000 words).
+There are three compulsory elements: Paper BTh 51 (Pastoral Theology: Reflective Pastoral Practice), which is based on candidates’ experiences of their ministry placement, and a dissertation (8,000 – 10,000 words).

 Teaching is delivered by lectures and classes in the Faculty of Divinity and the Cambridge Theological Federation.
 Supervisions provide individual or small group teaching through written work and feedback.
 Throughout the course, students are encouraged to undertake independent reading and study to consolidate what is being taught.